shift-org/shift-docs/docs/PRODUCTION_CONFIGURATION.md

 The `./shift` script looks for a  `./shift.overrides` file to update environment variables ( ex. to set the nginx port to 443 rather than the 4443 port defined at the top of `./shift` )

 There is no such file in the repo.
-Instead, there is an `/opt/shift-docs/shift.overrides.production` in the repo, and that file was manually soft linked as  `/opt/shift-docs/shift.overrides` when setting up the production machine.
-Nothing in this file is or should be secret. ( no credentials )
+Instead, there the file [shift.overrides.production](https://github.com/shift-org/shift-docs/blob/hosting-docs/shift.overrides.production), and it was manually soft linked as  `/opt/shift-docs/shift.overrides` when setting up the production machine.
+Nothing in this file is or should be secret. ( ie. no credentials. )

 ## Images